 Daniel Shipp – Botanical Inquiry

-Watch this short video to look into the process of making ‘Botanical Inquiry’ series.
+Watch this short video to get an idea about the process of making ‘Botanical Inquiry’ series.

 “It is an attempt to visually weave together strands of both cultural history and family history, while paying homage to painters I love, like Vermeer, Rembrandt, Van Gogh and De Chirico.